IRicTheCoder/ViktorsDiskoveries/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-NOTE: If you wish to present more than one feature in this request just give a number to each, so it can be easily read. **OR** write each of them in a different comment.
+**NOTE: If you wish to present more than one feature in this request write each one in a comment**

 **What will this feature do?**
 A clear and concise description of what this feature should do